Information for lung transplant patients

 Lung Transplant Support Group

-You are invited to join the group, share your experience and gain insight into how others manage post-transplant life.
+You are invited to join the group, share your experience and gain insight into how others manage pre-transplant and post-transplant life.
 For those considering lung transplant surgery, the post-transplant members can be a very important source of information in addressing your questions and concerns.
 If you are planning alternate treatments for your respiratory disease, contact the Lung Association to learn how others in same or similar circumstances have learned to cope with their diseases and even improved their quality of life.
 Families and friends of respiratory patients also are strongly encouraged to participate in our Association.
 Here they can learn more about the diseases that have befallen their loved ones.
 Also, they can share their experiences as caregivers and learn how other caregivers cope with similar situations.
 To join the Lung Transplant support group, please add yourself to the Facebook support group here: https://www.facebook.com/groups/282774582220700/?source_id=149487451781201

 Lung Transplant Support Fund